-Where a Representative has a relationship which may affect or be seen to affect WHC's efficiency or reputation, the situation or potential situation needs to be managed.
-As such, the Representative concerned needs to disclose the relationship to their manager or the Chief Executive Officer.
+Where a Representative has a relationship which may cause an actual, potential or perceived conflict, the conflict needs to be declared and managed.
+As such, the Representative concerned needs to disclose the relationship to their manager or the Chief Executive Officer or the Board

 Purchasing, selling and leasing activities must be transparent and beyond reproach.
-A potential or perceived conflict may arise where a Representatives or other related party seeks to lease, purchase or sell land or property assets to or from the WHC.
+An actual, potential or perceived conflict may arise where a Representatives or other related party seeks to lease, purchase or sell land or property assets to or from the WHC.
 WHC Representatives are prohibited from engaging in such transactions.
 A related party is defined as a someone with whom a WHC Representative has a:

-Family relationship (this includes immediate family members and may also include extended family members)
+- Family relationship (this includes immediate family members and may also include extended family members) - Business relationship other than a casual relationship - Fiduciary relationship (where a person who is entrusted to hold, control or manage property for another person)

 Policy Name: Conflict of Interest Policy

 Version: Final

-Approved by: WHC Board Issue Date: December 2020
+Approved by: Board of Directors Issue Date: 1 July 2025

-Review Date: December 2023
+Review Date: June 2028

-- Business relationship other than a casual relationship - Fiduciary relationship (where a person who is entrusted to hold, control or manage property for another person) - Relationship where one person is accustomed or obliged to act in accordance with the directions, instructions or wishes of the other.
+• Relationship where one person is accustomed to or obliged to act in accordance with the directions, instructions or wishes of the other.